GenesisFR/DS1TroubleshootingGuide/README.md

 Source: https://steamcommunity.com/app/39200/discussions/0/2619339453457265287

+## Shadows are missing

+This is caused by setting "shadow_tex_size" too high for DSMod/DSLOAMod, thus preventing them from working.
+DSMod/DSLOAMod don't support anything above a resolution of 256, therefore set "shadow_tex_size" to 256 or less.

 ## Some resources haven't been copied to the hard disk

 You're missing some core files (most likely "\<path-to-game\>\Resources\logic.dsres").
 Reinstall the game.